#serialization #serialize-deserialize #serde #trait-object #dyn

 A trait object is deserialized by first deserializing the ID, then finding the Deserialize implementation of the concrete type using that ID, and then deserializing the value with that deserialize impl.

 An ID must uniquely identify a concrete type of a trait object, and be stable over time, in order for deserialization to keep working over time.
-Missing or duplicate IDs will result in (recoverable) errors during deserialization.
+Missing IDs will result in recoverable errors during deserialization.
+Duplicate IDs by default also result in recoverable errors during deserialization, but this behaviour can be customized; see Error Handling.

 How do I use this crate?

-A registry handles registration of Deserialize impls and finding them by ID.
+A Registry handles registration of Deserialize impls and finding them by ID.
 For each trait object you wish to deserialize, you must construct a registry and register all concrete types with it.
-Currently, MapRegistry is the only registry implementation.
+MapRegistry is the standard registry implementation that maps IDs to deserialize impls.

 To register a concrete type, we must provide: